luski/bookmarks-manager/config/README.md

 ### Use Different Node Version

+The `bookmarks.lua` file automatically detects Node.js in your PATH and has smart fallbacks:
+1. First tries `which node` (system Node or version manager in PATH)
+2. Falls back to latest fnm version automatically
+3. Final fallback to `/usr/bin/node`

-The `bookmarks.lua` file automatically detects Node.js in your PATH.
-If you use a version manager like fnm, ensure Node is in your PATH or update the fallback path in the Lua file.
+If you use a version manager, ensure Node is in your PATH when running the initialization script.

 ## Troubleshooting